 Though the NBA didn’t have a presence in Canada until much later, the NBA’s first game was played in Canada, specifically in Toronto.
 This took place as part of the Basketball Association of America.

 In Port Arthur, in 1923, CABA was formed.
 CABA is the Canadian Amateur Basketball Association.
 They later became known as Canada Basketball, which is what they go by today.
-They are responsible for creating procedures and policies which enhance player development as well as communication and alignment between players, coaches, and the game of basketball.
+They are responsible for creating procedures and policies that enhance player development as well as communication and alignment between players, coaches, and the game of basketball.
 They aim to help at varying levels, including grassroots to elite.

 What NBA Teams are in Canada?